mhhnr/learning-docs/fastapi.md

 # Run the server (in terminal):
 # uvicorn main:app --reload
+# What is Uvicorn?
+# Uvicorn is an ASGI (Asynchronous Server Gateway Interface) web server implementation for Python.
+In simpler terms, it's the software that actually runs your FastAPI application and handles web requests.
+It acts as the bridge between your FastAPI code and the internet, receiving HTTP requests and sending responses back.
 # main: the Python file name (without .py)
 # app: the FastAPI instance name
 # --reload: auto-reload when code changes (for development)